operand/agency/README.md

 ## What are some known limitations or issues?

-* Despite the 1.x.x version, Agency is still in early development.
+* Despite the 1.x.x version, understand that Agency is still in early development.
   Like many projects in the AI agent space it is somewhat experimental at this time, with the goal of finding and providing a minimal yet useful foundation for building agent systems.

   Expect changes to the API over time as features are added or changed.
 The